ggerganov/llama.cpp/README.md

 ### Conversation mode

-For a more ChatGPT-like experience, run `llama-cli` in conversation mode by passing `-cnv` as a parameter:
+For a more ChatGPT-like experience in the terminal, run `llama-cli` in conversation mode by passing `-cnv` as a parameter:

 ```bash
 llama-cli -m your_model.gguf -p "You are a helpful assistant" -cnv